Slow Cooker Apple Cranberry Sauce: frozen strawberries, fresh apples, and zesty lime give this classic Thanksgiving side dish staple a yummy makeover!

 - juice of 1/2 a lime

 - lime zest [I zested nearly the entire lime in mine!
 YUM!]

 - 1/4 tsp salt

 - note: for a fun and edible garnish, when you pop the lid to stir the fruit, fish out a few cranberries, sprinkle with granulated sugar and set aside until you're ready to plate the sauce.
 You can also garnish with a little bit of mint, basil, or even parsley [hey I was desperate!]

-- Add all of the above ingredients to your slow cooker on high for around 2 hours
+- Add all of the above ingredients to your slow cooker on high for 2 hours.

 - Once the majority of the berries have popped and the house smells AMAZING, allow sauce to cool.